 All 3 major airline alliances are represented, plus some independent airlines, so just about any travel desire can be fulfilled.
 In addition, Amex offers transfer bonuses from time to time, so be on the lookout to maximize the number of miles you can get.
 Some good redemption options, in no particular order are:

-British Airways – British Airways has a distance based award chart that is essentially useless for long haul awards, but has excellent values for short distance flights.
-One way awards start at 4,500 Avios for flights outside the U.S. and 7,500 Avios for those originating or terminating in the U.S. Even with the slightly more expensive price for U.S. short haul awards, they are still cheaper than domestic awards on the big 3 US carriers which are typically 10,000-12,500 each way.
-Amex is currently offering a transfer bonus for Avios (250 MRs convert to 300 Avios versus a normal ratio of 250 to 200).
-The bonus offer expires 10/10/16.
+British Airways – British Airways has a distance-based award chart that is essentially useless for long-haul awards, but has excellent values for short flights.
+One-way awards start at 4,500 Avios for flights outside the U.S. and 7,500 Avios for those originating or terminating in the U.S. Even with the slightly more expensive price for U.S. short-haul awards, they are still cheaper than domestic awards on the big three U.S. carriers which are typically 10,000 to 12,500 each way.

 Other Travel Benefits